Information on applying for a building permit for residential construction.

 A building permit is required when any structural change or major alteration is made to an existing building or when any new construction is undertaken.
 Normal building maintenance does not require a building permit in most instances.
 Separate permits for plumbing, mechanical and electrical work are also required when applicable.

-Some examples of work that generally do not require permits:
+Examples of work that generally DOES NOT require permits

 - Ordinary repairs to residential buildings and structures up to four (4) units;

 - tuckpointing, plaster patching, exterior and interior painting, floor sanding and refinishing, floor tile, carpeting, replacement of flooring with like materials, wall paper, cabinet installation;

 - repair or replacement of gutters and downspouts;

 - applications of pre-finished aluminum, steel or vinyl on soffits, fascia boards, rake boards and overhangs;